Rofiat-Abdurrazaq/Data-transformation-and-visualization-with-Power-BI/README.md

 Based on this dataset, it can be deduced that data professionals are integral to today's tech-driven world, thriving in diverse roles, and using cutting-edge tools like Python, R, and C++ among others.
 However, challenges such as salary satisfaction and work-life balance persist, highlighting areas for companies to improve employee well-being and retention.
 By addressing these challenges, organizations can not only attract but also nurture top talent, ensuring the continued growth and innovation of the data profession.

-NOTE: All insights presented are derived from the data and are not necessarily definitive.
-Additional research is encouraged for further clarification.
-Insights from each query are documented as comments directly above the respective code in the “Mental_health_impact.sql” file.
-The raw dataset is also attached as a ".xlsx" file if you want to practice and explore the data further.
-Please feel free to share suggestions and constructive feedback.
+NOTE: The raw dataset, titled "Data Professional Survey.xlsx," is included for those who wish to practice and explore the data further.
+Additionally, the Power BI solution file is provided for reference.
+Please feel free to share any suggestions or constructive feedback.